Industrial-static/Industrial-Strength-Marketing/src/content/privacy-policy.md

       \- because you have expressly given us your consent to process your personal information in a particular manner.

-      \- We do not use your personal information for making any automated decisions affecting or creating profiles other than as described above.
+      \- We do not use your personal information for making any automated decisions affecting or creating profiles other than as described above...

       <!--EndFragment-->